Page Header Graphic

 The candidate’s employing organization must be a 501(c)(3) nonprofit that has provided services primarily within Maricopa County for at least 10 years* in human services, health, education, arts and culture, or religion.
 The employing organization must:

-• Fully support the candidate’s request for leave to participate in the Piper Fellows program and submit a work plan for organizational management during the candidate’s absence and upon the candidate’s return.
+• Fully support the candidate’s request for leave to participate in the Piper Fellows program/professional development sabbatical and include a work plan for organizational management during the candidate’s absences during Fellowship activities.

-• Guarantee all salary and benefits and continue full-time employee status of the candidate during the period of leave.
+• Guarantee all salary and benefits and continue full-time employee status of the candidate during absences.

-• Be able to sustain regular operations during the candidate’s absence.
+• Be able to sustain regular operations during the candidate’s absences.

 Candidates